 Meals – Dinner

-Transfer to the airport for an early morning flight to Udaipur.
+Transfer to the airport for an flight to Udaipur.
 On arrival, transfer to your hotel in the Old City, overlooking Lake Pichola.
 In the afternoon, explore the laneways of the Old City and perhaps have a palm reading.

 Udaipur, also known as the City of Lakes, is one of India’s most picturesque cities.
 Palaces surround the city, the most famous being The Lake Palace, which covers an entire island and was featured in the James Bond film Octopussy.
 The city was founded in 1559 and was the capital of the Mewar kingdom.
 There’s no doubt you’ll enjoy this relaxing, seductive city.